eslint/eslint/docs/rules/generator-star-spacing.md

+# generator-star-spacing

-# Enforce spacing around the * in generator functions (generator-star-spacing)
+Enforces spacing around the `*` in generator functions.

 Generators are a new type of function in ECMAScript 6 that can return multiple values over time.
 These special functions are indicated by placing an `*` after the `function` keyword.